ChiragChrg/compression-library-benchmark/README.md

 # Compression Library Benchmark 🚀

-**Compression Library Benchmark** is a interactive web app to benchmark and compare popular JavaScript compression and serialization libraries.
+**Compression Library Benchmark** is an interactive web app to benchmark and compare popular JavaScript compression and serialization libraries.
 Instantly see how FFLATE, Pako, LZString, CBOR, and MessagePack stack up on speed and compression using either a built-in 1MB payload or your own files.

 ---